 All this means nothing if your TW200 doesn’t have a license plate and you get to ride in the woods all day!
 But out here in California, especially southern California, we are on the streets quite a bit on the TW200’s either commuting to work or tarmacking it to the trails, in true dualsport fashion!
 We can not “ROLL DIRTY!”
 5-OH will have you reciting Public Enemy’s Bring The Noise lyrics!
 Rolling “legit” allows us access!

 Note: Yamaha uses a 10mmx1.25mm thread for mounting the factory mirrors.

 But, if the stock Yamaha TW200 mirrors fall out of fashion, what will replace them?

 On my old Honda XR400 & ATK 605DS, I used these more enduro-spec ACERBIS folding mirrors.
 These are not so great on the highway, but they will tick off the legal box.

 But what seems to be the “cat meow” these days in the adventure, enduro, and trail bike sectors are the options from Double Take Mirror: https://www.doubletakemirror.com/#field-of-view

 KTM FOLDING MIRROR

-But here I am rocking stock and expressing an opinion!
+But here I am, rocking stock since the TDUB came into my possession and expressing an opinion!